Minimalist program

 In linguistics, the minimalist program is a major line of inquiry that has been developing inside generative grammar since the early 1990s, starting with a 1993 paper by Noam Chomsky.

 Following Imre Lakatos's distinction, Chomsky presents minimalism as a program, understood as a mode of inquiry that provides a conceptual framework which guides the development of linguistic theory.
 As such, it is characterized by a broad and diverse range of research directions.
-For Chomsky, there are two basic minimalist questions — What is language? and Why does it have the properties it has? — but the answers to these two questions can be framed in any theory.
+For Chomsky, there are two basic minimalist questions—What is language? and Why does it have the properties it has?—but the answers to these two questions can be framed in any theory.

 Conceptual framework

 Goals and assumptions

 Minimalism is an approach developed with the goal of understanding the nature of language.
 It models a speaker's knowledge of language as a computational system with one basic operation, namely Merge.
-Merge combines expressions taken from the lexicon in a successive fashion to generate representations that characterize I-Language, understood to be the internalized intensional knowledge state that holds of individual speakers.
-By hypothesis, I-language — also called universal grammar — corresponds to the initial state of the human language faculty.
+Merge combines expressions taken from the lexicon in a successive fashion to generate representations that characterize I-Language, understood to be the internalized intensional knowledge state as represented in individual speakers.
+By hypothesis, I-language—also called universal grammar—corresponds to the initial state of the human language faculty in individual human development.